-The non-current debt corresponds to a loan extended by Ancala Partners LLP (through Woodpecker Acquisitions S.a.r.I) to Magnon Green Energy, S.L.
+The non-current debt corresponds to a loan extended by Woodpecker Acquisitions S.a.r.l . to Magnon Green Energy, S.L.
 The sum of €18,992 thousand was prepaid in 2022.

 The transactions carried out with non-controlling shareholders in 2022 and 2021: